jacoblarock/fake_voices_xai/README.md

 # Feature Extractors

-In this repo are several feature extractors that are used to translate audio samples into useful input for classification models.
+In this repository, there are several feature extractors that are used to translate audio samples into useful input for classification models.
-Included are both perceptible and imperceptible features based on several sources of previous research.
+Included are both perceptible and imperceptible features based on several sources of previous IF a feature extractor is based on a feature found in the research, it is cited.
+Standard features (for example MFCCs) are not cited research.

 # Datasets